Croll1312/Application-list-for-ALS-ELA-SLA/Application list for ALS people.md

          <p>
          <i>
             SymboTalk is a free app that talks for you by clicking on symbols (images or icons).
          <p>The app has predefined communication boards from different areas of life, each board contains symbols (images).
-Clicking on a symbol reads it aloud and adds it to a sentence that can also be read.
-This way SymboTalk can be your voice and talk for you.<p>
+         <p>Clicking on a symbol reads it aloud and adds it to a sentence that can also be read.
+         <p>This way SymboTalk can be your voice and talk for you.<p>
 SymboTalk is an augmentative and alternative communication (AAC) system, designed to make communication boards for any use.<p>
 The app is designed for those whose physical or mental condition does not allow them to speak for themselves, For example, people with Autism, Asperger's or anyone on the autistic spectrum, Down Syndrome, ALS, apraxia, stroke, etc.<p>
 --Key Features--